 During pregnancy, a woman’s body secretes increased amounts of the hormone relaxin, which makes cartilage, ligaments and other soft tissues more flexible in preparation for childbirth.
 There is normally a 4-5 mm gap between the bones of the pubic symphysis.
 However, that space can increase another 2-3 mm during pregnancy, often causing both pelvic pain and pain in the lower back.

-Chiropractic care is a safe and effective treatment option for dealing with pelvic pain during pregnancy that is drug-free and has been proven to reduce pain symptoms and improve quality of life both during and after pregnancy.
+Chiropractic care is a safe and effective treatment option for dealing with pelvic pain during pregnancy that is drug-free and has been proven to reduce pain symptoms both during and after pregnancy.

 The best thing you can do is to see a chiropractor like Dr. Harmony Mir who has special interest prenatal care.
 She will help relieve pregnancy-related back, hip and pelvic pain by relaxing the tense muscles, realigning the spine and balancing the pelvis.
 Prenatal chiropractic treatment involves safe and gentle adjustments, massage, exercise and stretching.